Value-added tax (VAT)

-- Passenger commercial flights departing from airports and airfields located in the Portuguese territory;
+- passenger commercial flights departing from airports and airfields located in the Portuguese territory and

-A levy amounting to EUR 0.30 per package is levied on disposable packages used on take-away meals including those with home delivery composed by plastic or aluminium or composed by other materials that include plastic or aluminium.
+A levy amounting to EUR 0.30 per package is levied on disposable packages used on take-away meals, including those for home delivery composed of plastic or aluminium or composed of other materials that include plastic or aluminium.

 This levy applies:

-- From 1 January 2022 onward in case of plastic packages and packages with other materials that include plastic.
+- from 1 January 2022 onward in case of plastic packages and packages with other materials that include plastic and

 Further regulation is expected from the competent government members (finance and environment).